PoCInnovation/Workshops/software/10.Neo4j/README.md

 - Create a file named `appDatabase.ts` in the `src` folder.
 - In this file, use Neogma to export a database `client` connected to your database.

-> :bulb: You should use the `dbConfig` variable to authenticate your client to your database.
+> 💡 You should use the `dbConfig` variable to authenticate your client to your database.

 Take a look at the [documentation](https://themetalfleece.github.io/neogma-docs/docs/Getting-Started#initializing) to learn how set up a client.